 The ballot for recall shall contain the following question: "Shall (name of person being subjected to recall) be recalled from the office of (name of office)?"
 Immediately below such question shall appear in the following order, the words "Yes" and "No" and to the right of each a square in which the voter may cast the vote.

 00.12.01 Elected Officers; Term

 The term of any elected officer shall begin the first business day following the final determination of the election of said officer.
-Any officer shall serve for his prescribed term or until his successor is elected and qualified.
-If a person is elected to fill a vacancy in office, his term shall begin immediately upon taking the oath of office.
+Any officer shall serve for the prescribed term or until the officer’s successor is elected and qualified.
+If a person is elected to fill a vacancy in office, that term shall begin immediately upon taking the oath of office.

 00.12.02 Swearing in Officers

-Every Town officer or official shall be sworn to the faithful discharge of the duties incumbent upon him according to the Constitution and Laws of the State of Maine and the Charter and ordinances of the Town and shall be sworn to support the Constitution of the United States and Constitution of the State of Maine.
+Every Town officer or official shall be sworn to the faithful discharge of the duties incumbent upon the officer or official according to the Constitution and Laws of the State of Maine and the Charter and ordinances of the Town and shall be sworn to support the Constitution of the United States and Constitution of the State of Maine.

 00.12.03 Personal Financial Interest